 Frederick was the son of Frederick and Alice Ray, of Bedford and lies in the Tannay British cemetery, Thiennes, between Bethune and St.Omer.

 Killed in action 20th July 1918

-Lieutenant Cornelius had been with the battalion since September 1917 and has no known grave but is remembered on the Ploegsteert memorial to the missing.
+Second Lieutenant Cornelius was killed during a night time raid which saw heavy fighting but his body was not recovered.
+He has no known grave but is remembered on the Ploegsteert memorial to the missing.

 Died of wounds 21st August 1918, aged 21

 Geoffrey was the son of John Guille Millais and Fanny Margaret Millais, of Comptons Brow, Horsham, Sussex and lies in the Sailly-au-Bois Military cemetery, between Arras and Amiens.

 Died of wounds 22nd August 1918, aged 29

 Captain West had been wounded during the Battle of the Somme in 1916 and had recovered in the 4th battalion, but was again attached to the 1st when he fell.